 ...

 Greetings, my lovely Yogis, Yoginis, and Yoga teachers.
-I’m George Watts, a BWY yoga teacher and creator of the online Yoga Genie Lesson Planner.
+I’m George Watts, a BWY yoga teacher and creator of the Online Yoga Lesson Planner.

-For this post, I searched through 62 yoga lesson plans that I created when starting as a teacher, but I didn’t stop there.
-I also looked through 359 yoga lesson plans created by yoga teachers who use my Online Yoga Lesson Planner.
-I then wrote about the 29 most common mistakes.
+For this post, I searched through 62 yoga lesson plans that I created when starting out as a teacher in 2010, but I didn’t stop there.

 A proper warm-up is crucial to prepare the body for practice and prevent injuries.
 Teachers who skip or rush through the warm-up sequence may put their students at risk.

-After polling the 1000+ members of my online Yoga Genie Lesson Planner, here are 21 poses that are commonly used as warm-ups at the beginning of a yoga class (the Sun Salutations aren’t poses, but are often used at the beginning of a class):
+After polling the 1000+ members of my Online Yoga Lesson Planner, here are 21 poses that are commonly used as warm-ups at the beginning of a yoga class (the Sun Salutations aren’t poses, but are often used at the beginning of a class):

 1. Cat-Cow pose